Angle ranks of abelian varieties: Introduction

 The first two authors, together with Roe and Vincent, undertook a systematic study of how angle rank is related to the Newton polygon and Galois group of $P(T)$ after developing a database of isogeny classes of abelian varieties for the LMFDB \cite{Dupuy2021}.
 Although much data was produced, and we found counterexamples to a conjecture about angle rank \cite{Dupuy2021b} (explicitly exhibiting ordinary, geometrically simple Jacobians with non-maximal angle rank), at the time of finishing that manuscript it was unclear as to what constraints the Newton polygon, Galois group, and angle rank impose on each other.
 We invite the reader to consult Tables 16--21 in the appendix of \cite{Dupuy2021} to see what sort of combinations can occur.
 The reader may find it useful to compare our results to the cases found there.

 We report in this manuscript that the Galois group, Newton polygon, and angle rank are not independent, in that the \emph{permutation representation} of the Newton slopes actually determines the angle rank.
 This subtlety was overlooked in \cite{Dupuy2021}.
 Furthermore, certain combinations of Newton polygon and group are provably impossible (this was open at the time of writing \cite{Dupuy2021}).
 The subtlety in the data is that there are in fact many ways in which a group and a Newton polygon can be represented by a collection of roots; the fact that the Newton polygon and Galois group (as a permutation representation) determine the angle rank dates back at least to a letter from Serre to Ribet from 1981 \cite[pp.~6--11]{Serre2013} introducing the \emph{Frobenius torus} of an abelian variety.
 (This point of view was subsequently fleshed out in \cite{Chi1992}.)
-In this context the angle rank is equal to the dimension of the rational character group of the Frobenius torus.
+In this context the angle rank is one less than the dimension of the Frobenius torus.

 In the present manuscript, the main object of study is the vector subspace $V$ of $\QQ^g$ spanned by $(v(\beta_1),\ldots,v(\beta_g))$ as $v$ varies over extensions of the $p$-adic valuation to $L$, the splitting field of $P(T)$.
 Here $\beta_i = \alpha_i/\alpha_{i+g}$ where $1\leq i \leq g$.
-We call the system of equations the \emph{Newton hyperplane arrangement}.
+We refer to the system of hyperplanes defined by these vectors in the dual space as the \emph{Newton hyperplane arrangement}.
 Since each valuation can be obtained from the others by composing with a Galois element, $V$ carries the structure of a $\Gal(L/\QQ)$-module; we call this the \emph{Newton hyperplane representation}. \begin{remark} The authors arrived at this choice of subspace after playing with many other variants of this construction which are not included in this manuscript, so these choices may not appear obvious to the reader. \end{remark}

 In this manuscript, we report that the Newton hyperplane representation is a powerful hands-on tool to unify and generalize many known cases of the Tate conjecture for abelian varieties over finite fields with short proofs.
 In particular we prove the following: